mugaaaaa/GoIHelper/README.md

 # goihelper

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript for Japanese language learning.

 ## Recommended IDE Setup